Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 wormholes classification (wormholes on Domain Counters and Unstable wormholes...)
 Void systems
 Gravity Rifts: moving through them in non-straight line cost 0 movement points.
+Home Systems: Lose 2 VP when not controlling all its planets.
+Original owner gets his HS planet that do not contain enemy units back (exhausted) during the Strategy Phase.
+One may build SDs on his HS planets in the same round as capturing them.
 <a name="GameConcepts_Units">
 ### Units
 </a>